Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 Like any disease, hemorrhoids are better prevented than treated.
 And to prevent it, you need to avoid constipation and improve blood flow in the vessels.

 You can avoid constipation by adjusting your diet.
-It is necessary to include more fresh vegetables, fruits, herbs in it, consume sour-milk products, make compotes from dried fruits and prunes.
-It is not recommended to use strengthening products during this period.
+It is necessary to include more fresh vegetables, fruits, herbs, consume fermented milk products, and make compotes from dried fruits and prunes.
+It is not recommended to consume strengthening products during this period.
 For example, rice, white bread, buns.
 Be sure to drink clean water.
 It not only improves digestion, but also prevents constipation.

 Berries, fruits and raw vegetables will help strengthen blood vessels

-Vegetable oils are good at helping to cope with constipation, so give preference to oil for salad dressing.
-It is better to refuse mayonnaise during this period.
+Vegetable oils help cope with constipation well, so give preference to oil for salad dressing.
+It is better to avoid mayonnaise during this period.
 This will be better for your health and for the future baby.

-Many doctors advise lying on the left side for at least 20-30 minutes every five hours, thereby reducing venous pressure in the pelvic organs.
+Many doctors advise lying on your left side for at least 20-30 minutes every five hours, thereby reducing venous pressure in the pelvic organs.

-For prevention, women are not recommended to push during bowel movements.
+For prevention, women are not recommended to strain during bowel movements.
 This can lead not only to the formation of hemorrhoids, but also to contraction of the muscles of the pelvic organs.
-Preterm labor may begin.
-If it doesn’t work without straining, glycerin suppositories will help.
+Premature labor may begin.
+If you can’t do it without straining, glycerin suppositories will help.
 They are harmless and safe, the effect of them will be noticeable after 10 minutes.

-Therapeutic exercise is the best complex to combat hemorrhoids.
-After exercise, blood circulation improves, increases vascular tone, and the muscles of the anal region are strengthened.
+Therapeutic exercise is the best complex for combating hemorrhoids.
+After exercise, blood circulation improves, vascular tone increases, and the muscles of the anal area are strengthened.

 It is very useful to do gymnastic exercises while lying on your back.
-For example, the exercise "Bicycle", twisting imaginary pedals with your feet.
+For example, the “Bicycle” exercise, spinning imaginary pedals with your feet.

-You can simply lie more often with a raised pelvis or legs.
+You can simply lie more often with your pelvis or legs elevated.

-You can improve blood flow simply by taking walks in the fresh air, doing simple housework and just moving around.
+You can improve blood flow by simply taking walks in the fresh air, doing simple housework, and simply moving around.
 The most important thing is not to lead a passively recumbent lifestyle.
-But it is also not recommended to lead an overly active lifestyle throughout the day.
-A heavy uterus with a baby presses down and compresses the veins.
+But it is also not recommended to lead an overly active lifestyle all day long.
+The heavy uterus with the baby presses down and pinches the veins.
 It is optimal to alternate periods of rest and movement.

-If a woman has hemorrhoids after childbirth, then this means that he was before.
-Approximately half of pregnant women have this trouble by the end of the term.
+If a woman has hemorrhoids after childbirth, this means that she had it before.
+About half of pregnant women have this problem by the end of their term.
 Another thing is that it is often asymptomatic.

 hemorrhoids Ointment levomekol